luyadev/luya.io/docs/guide/app/console.md

 |Command|Description
 |--------|---------
 |`import`|Updates permission, CMS blocks, CMS layouts, image filters.
-Import is a one of the main concepts of LUYA.
-Its saving your project data into the database.
+Import is one of the main concepts of LUYA.
+It's saving your project data into the database.
 This way you can track your files within VCS (Git, SVN) and import them.
-[Create Import Commmand](/guide/app/module).
+[Create Import Command](/guide/app/module).
 |`migrate`|Execute all migrations from all modules, updates your database if any.
-The main difference to the Yii migrate command is its going to collect all migrations from all modules.
+The main difference to the Yii migrate command is it's going to collect all migrations from all modules.
 |`migrate/create migration1 modulename`|Create new migration file named `mymigration1` in the module `modulename`: `migrate/create mymigration1 modulename`.
 |`health`|Tests all basic directory if they are writable and existing.
 |`health/mailer`|Check if you mailer component is working and can send mails.
-|`module/create`|Create new [frontend/admin module](/guide/app/module) with a wizzard.
+|`module/create`|Create new [frontend/admin module](/guide/app/module) with a wizard.
 |`module/controller/action`|All commands stored in the folder `commands` can be run by default routing.
-|`theme/create`|Create new [theme](/guide/app/themes) with a wizzard.
+|`theme/create`|Create new [theme](/guide/app/themes) with a wizard.

 Admin UI commands: